Features

 • changing how Crabbox samples runner load, memory, disk, or uptime;

-• adding new metrics to lease records or run history;
+• adding metrics to lease records or run history;

 • debugging missing portal sparklines or stale telemetry pills;

-• understanding where telemetry stops and full observability begins.
+• deciding where telemetry stops and full observability begins.

 Crabbox captures lightweight runner telemetry so a lease detail page or run record can answer "is this box healthy right now?" and "did this command spike memory?" without standing up Prometheus or shipping a logging agent.
-Telemetry is best-effort, capped, and only exists for managed Linux leases.
+Telemetry is best-effort, capped, and only collected for Linux leases.

-For Linux runners, the CLI runs a small remote script through the lease SSH target whenever it has a reason to talk to the box (heartbeat, warmup-complete, status check, mid-run sample).
+For a Linux lease, the CLI runs a small read-only script over the lease's SSH connection whenever it already has a reason to talk to the box during a run (a run heartbeat or a mid-run sample).
 The script reads:

 • load1, load5, load15 from /proc/loadavg;